K3res/eXelion/README.md

 Additionally, you can customize your request headers and body to send to your URL and observe the response.</br>

 🔧 This tool is still a work in progress, and changes may be implemented as development continues</br>

+## General Informations
+as default the tool will always show your request and response of your target </br>
+for the follow options `` you must use the ' qutoes to customs your Header and Body/XXE Payload </br>
+Example:</br>

+you can show all templates with `-st`.
+After that you can change some variable value like the pprotokoll or paths file</br>
+Example:</br>
+`python3 eXelion.py -`</br>

+You can search on XML interactionn with `-cr`.
+You can also see all URL that was found without a XML interaction with `crv`</br>
+Example:

 ## Usage